acer-leon-dev/terminal_tic-tac-toe/README.md

 - An infinite loop is triggered when entering a non-integer value

 HOW TO INSTALL AND RUN
-- Download "tic-tac-toe.exe"
+- Download "Tic-Tac-Toe.exe"
-- Run "tic-tac-toe.exe"
+- Run "Tic-Tac-Toe.exe"